kumacoinproject/bc4py/doc/Mining.md

     * and etc..
 * **important**
     * Miner notify server algo by `password` integer, please check [config.py](/bc4py/config.py).
+    * You can use general mining tools by mimicking a structure of Blockchain of Bitcoin. it is logically possible to mine by all, but it depends on program, because coinbase transaction is differ from Bitcoin's.
     * Please at your own risk about using binaries.

 Example for Yespower